unnsse/unnsse.io/content/posts/boundingbox_05032025.md

 ## largestNonOverlappingBox() method

-This method went through many refactorings and is the entry point for the data to be processed.
+This method went through many refactorings and is the entry point for all data to be processed.
 The `largestNonOverlappingBox()` method takes a grid (`List<String> lines`) of `*` (1) and `-` (0) characters
-and a boolean returnAllBoxes.
-It returns a string describing either the largest non-overlapping bounding box of `*` clusters or all non-overlapping boxes, based on the flag.
-The method first validates the input grid for consistent row lengths and valid characters, returning `Error` if invalid, or an empty string "" if empty.
-Using a DisjointSet (DSU), it identifies connected components of `*` cells by merging adjacent cells in `O(n`) time (where `n = rows * cols`), then computes bounding boxes for each component.
-After finding non-overlapping boxes, it either returns the largest box (by area, then top-left coordinates) if `returnAllBoxes` is false (e.g., `(5,5)(6,7)` for accompanying `testBiggestBox()` test case), or, if true, returns either the largest non-overlapping box if overlaps exist (e.g., `(5,3)(7,4)` for`testValid()` ) or all sorted non-overlapping boxes if there are no overlaps (e.g., `testEqualSizes()` test case), ensuring compliance with test cases like `testNested()` and `testSingleGroup()`.
+and a boolean `returnAllBoxes`.

 ```java
 public String largestNonOverlappingBox(List<String> lines, boolean returnAllBoxes) {